jonschipp/nagios-plugins/README.md

 **check_filesystem_stat.sh** - Recursively checks for filesystem input/output errors by directory using stat.

+**check_traffic.sh** - Check rate of  traffic type by bpf using tcpdump for interface

 **negate.sh** - Checks exit code of another program and returns a custom Nagios status code based on the result.

 #### OSX only: